Fastener quality control

 Fastener quality control incorporates specifying, testing, and evaluating the material, dimensional, mechanical, and metallurgical properties of the various forms of fasteners.

 These fasteners are used to mechanically join or attach hardware objects together, and come in many forms which include rivets, nuts, bolts, studs, screws, washers, eyebolts, nails, and threaded fasteners.
-Fasteners and systems need to be assessed to ensure quality of order that safe and productive utilization is achieved.
+Fasteners and control systems need to be assessed to ensure the quality of ordered product and that safe and productive utilization is achieved.

 Quality Management System

 A Quality Management System is a management auditing system of all of the functions within the company to promote an improving quality control of the fasteners and distribution services.
 In order to supply fastenings into many industries, it is necessary to have a recognised quality system and a certified approval.

 Primarily for fastener distributors, also for fastener manufacturers.